 It is said that it was founded by Prince Shotoku in the early the 7th century.

-The main temple is "Gomado".
-And there is a beautiful Japanese gareden "Gunpoen" behind Gomado.
+The main temple is "Gomado", and there is a beautiful Japanese gareden "Gunpoen" behind Gomado.

 It was founded in the early 10th century, and was reestablished in 1650.

-Yoshino Mimakuri Shrine is a Shinto shrine, and is located about 1.5 km
+Yoshino Mikumari Shrine is a Shinto shrine.

-The main shrine was built in 1605.
+Current main shrine was built in 1605.

 It is believed that couples who pray for this shrine will be blessed with children.

-Kinpu Shrine is a Shinto shrine, and is located about 2 km southeast of
+The shrine is located about 2 km southeast of Yoshino Mikumari Shrine.

 In this shrine, a god living in Yoshino has been shrined.

 By Yoshino Line of Kintetsu Railway, get off at Yoshino terminal station.